 This one is mainly about readability.

-That’s about all you need to take into consideration for the accessibility of text.
-But, Storyline does offer one additional great feature that is a huge benefit for text accessibility.
+That’s about all you need to consider for the accessibility of text.
+However, Storyline offers another great feature, which is a huge benefit for text accessibility.

 Text Accessibility Feature In Storyline

 The accessibility controls in Storyline (learn more about them from Storyline) give users of your course several options that help make text more accessible.
-It does things like letting users zoom in, so the text is bigger, making text more accessible, and enabling keyboard shortcuts.
-That last one isn’t text but it’s still helpful.
+It lets users zoom in so the text is bigger, making text more accessible and enabling keyboard shortcuts.
+That last one isn’t text, but it’s still helpful.

 Account For Interactive Content

-If someone is using your course with their keyboard only, interactive content is a challenge.
+Interactive content is a challenge if someone uses your course with their keyboard only.
 Go ahead and try using drag-and-drop interactions with your keyboard only.

-There are a lot of reasons someone might use the keyboard to navigate a course too, you simply don’t know.
+There are many reasons someone might use the keyboard to navigate a course, too; you simply don’t know.
 Needs analysis can’t tell you if employees have disabilities.
-Workplaces simply don’t know how many of their employees actually have disabilities.
+Workplaces don’t know how many of their employees have disabilities.

 Drag-and-Drop

-If someone can’t drag and drop because they can’t use the mouse, give them another option or at least a way out of the activity.
-Not to mention, sometimes drag-and-drop activities don’t always work the way they’re supposed to for various reasons (ahem browser cache).
+If someone can’t drag and drop because they can’t use the mouse, give them another option or a way out of the activity.
+Not to mention, sometimes drag-and-drop activities don’t always work how they’re supposed to for various reasons (ahem, browser cache).

-I’ve experienced activities that were too complex where people simply didn’t understand what to do or how to use them.
-Or they just didn’t function the way they were supposed to, and users couldn’t move forward.
+I’ve experienced activities that were too complex, and people didn’t understand what to do or how to use them.
+Or they didn’t function as they were supposed to, and users couldn’t move forward.

-There are a lot of reasons that drag-and-drop interactions can do more harm than good.
-So, be sure you use them with purpose when they’re necessary and not just to add a new feature or interaction with no purpose.
+There are many reasons that drag-and-drop interactions can do more harm than good.
+So, be sure you use them with purpose when necessary and not just to add a new feature or interaction with no purpose.

 Avoid Hover States

-This is not only a good idea because of accessibility considerations, but they also don’t translate well to mobile devices.
+This is not only a good idea because of accessibility considerations but also because it doesn’t translate well to mobile devices.
 They can also be a huge challenge for screen readers.

 In other words, don’t display important information in hover states.
-Use them to show interactivity such as with a button or perhaps you can click something for more info.
-Instead of a hover state, put the info in a layer (which is accessible) and make the button open that layer.
+Use them to show interactivity, such as with a button, or you can click something for more info.
+Instead of a hover state, put the information in a layer (which is accessible) and make the button open that layer.

 No Timers Please

-For those with cognitive disabilities (and pretty much everyone else too), timers can be frustrating and cause unnecessary stress.
-There’s no reason to use a timer because it simply excludes rather than includes people in your content.
+For those with cognitive disabilities (and pretty much everyone else, too), timers can be frustrating and cause unnecessary stress.
+There’s no reason to use a timer because it excludes rather than includes people in your content.

 Additional Accessibility Settings for Storyline

-There are a few additional features in Storyline that let you make your course more accessible.
-They don’t fit into one specific category above, so I’m throwing the rest of them in here so you can be sure to make your courses as accessible as possible if you’re using Storyline.
+A few additional features in Storyline let you make your course more accessible.
+They don’t fit into one specific category above, so I’m throwing the rest in here so you can make your courses as accessible as possible if you’re using Storyline.

 Accessible Focus Colors & Text Size